alfred100p/alfred100p.github.io/_pages/publications.md

 {% include base_path %}

-Click on a project to read more about it.
+Click on a paper to read more about it.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}